vrontier/MoVA/README.md

 In order to access the different levels of the building, an elevator has been implemented.

+## Prerequisites
+The code requires to have decentraland utils installed.
+To do so, you need to run the following command in your source code folder:
+ˋˋˋtypescript
+npm install decentraland-ecs-utils
+ˋˋˋ

 ## Sample creation of a building
 In order to create a 3 x 3 x 3 structure of 6m (length and width) and 4m (height) modules with 10cm thick walls you will need the following code: